Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Results

-The M4 cluster grows differently.
-It also hovers at roughly 2\,pc until 1 $t_{\rm ff}$, after which it linearly increases to 6\,pc by 1.5 $t_{\rm ff}$.
-The M4 cluster is clearly expanding, but $60\%$ of its stars remain bound, so complete dissolution has not yet occurred (Fig.~\ref{fig:global_ff}{\em (i)}).
+The M4 cluster grows slightly differently.
+It increases to a peak of $R_{1/2}=2~\rm pc$ at 1 $t_{\rm ff}$, decreases to $R_{1/2}=1\rm~pc$, then linearly increases to 2.5~pc by 1.3~$t_{\rm ff}$.
+The M4 cluster is \response{expanding}, but $85\%$ of its stars remain bound, so complete dissolution has not yet occurred (Fig.~\ref{fig:global_ff}{\em (i)}).

 The onset and duration of gas dispersal from the star clusters depends strongly on the initial mass and density of the cloud.
 Figure~\ref{fig:global_ff}{\em (g--i)} shows the time evolution of the mass, virial parameter, and bound mass fraction of the gas and stars.
 With these three plots we can track the degree of gas dispersal.
-From the mass plot we see that by the end of star formation, only the M4 cluster has expelled a significant fraction of the cloud.
-By $1.25 \,t_{\rm ff}$, none of the gas is bound.
-Although the M5 cluster has only expelled $10\%$ of its gas by the end of the simulation, it is well on its way to full gas expulsion, as only $10\%$ of the gas still on the grid is bound.
+From the mass plot we see that by the end of star formation, the M4 and M5 clusters have expelled a significant fraction of the initial cloud.
+Only $10\%$ of the original gas mass remains in M4 and $<10\%$ in M5.
+Both M4 and M5 are well on their way to full gas expulsion, as in both clusters $<10\%$ of the gas still on the grid is bound.
 The gas in the M4 and M5 systems become super-virial by a free-fall time.
 The gas in M5 takes $\sim 10\%$ longer to become unbound, but progresses identically to the M4 gas.
 The gas in M6 differs significantly as it remains sub-virial even beyond one free-fall time.
-The potential well created by the massive cluster is enough to keep the remaining gas infalling.
+The potential well created by the massive cluster is enough to keep the remaining gas infalling, suggesting star formation is not yet quenched in the M6 cluster.

 The only star cluster that is starting to disperse is the M4 cluster (Fig.~\ref{fig:global_ff}{\em (i)}).
-The other two star clusters remain fully bound, although their virial parameter follows the same trajectory of the M4 cluster.
-The stars in all three systems are slightly super-virial by a free-fall time (Fig.~\ref{fig:global_ff}{\em (h)}).
+The other two star clusters remain fully bound.
+The stars in M5 and M6 remain sub-virial, while the stars in M4 just reach virial equilibrium by the final simulation time (Fig.~\ref{fig:global_ff}{\em (h)}).
 The dispersal time of the gas and stars increases with initial cloud mass as there is more gravity for the stellar feedback to counteract.
 Although massive clusters have more stars injecting feedback, the increasing gravity overpowers the feedback.
 At high densities, where the potential well depth exceeds the sound speed of ionized gas, ionization feedback cannot disperse gas, while the short free-fall time assembles dense gas more quickly than feedback can work against gravity.

-Simulation data and plotting scripts will be available for download through the online publication of the paper.